Lightnet/jsreactgun/README.md

 # Pro:
  * Used render as components of all depend how to code well.
- *
+ * Read Docs https://reactjs.org/docs/getting-started.html that all it need to create it.
+It all code base on get started.

 # Cons:
- * List array is tricky.
+ * List array is tricky that use map.
 It require update to get render working.
  * Input force handle functions.
 Depend on list input array is tricky.
- * Jquery UI is tricky to setup for dialog when dealing destroy event.
+ * Jquery UI is tricky to setup for dialog when dealing destroy event that leave extra html element.
 That could over lap if code wrong.

+# Notes:
+ * Some of the code are little bit of hacky.
+ * Code a bit messy.

 # Credits:
  * https://github.com/amark/gun